A laptop, notebook, and film camera

 SVG

-SVG (scalable vector graphic) is a vector-based format that uses mathematical formulas to create images.
+SVG (scalable vector graphic) is an XML-based format that uses mathematical formulas to describe two-dimensional images.
 SVG files are usually smaller than other formats, which helps speed up loading times.
-Typically, you can scale SVG to any size without loss of quality.
+Typically, you can scale SVG images to any size without losing quality.

 SVG is most suitable for icons, logos, and other graphics that a business needs to use in multiple locations.